 Although the course is listed as an elective in the OU Extended Campus Lifespan Care Administration degree program, it's also available independently to anyone who passes a BACB background check and has obtained a high school diploma or equivalent.

 After the course is complete, students can send their certificate of completion to the BACB, pay a small fee, take the BACB exam and become Registered Behavior Technicians.
-Insurance companies Magellan and Tricare reimburse RBTs at a $50 hourly rate.
+Insurance companies Magellan and Tricare reimburse RBTs at an hourly rate.

 Contact Annie Baghdayan, PhD with the National Center for Disability Education and Training at firstname.lastname@example.org or (405) 325-0158 for more information about completing the training required for the RBT credential online.